z357412526/mousestyles/doc/source/report/behavior.rst

 ----------------

 The data we have: - the observations of location for each mice, (x, y,
-t) with t small. - the aggregated time bined features about each event and its intensity.
+t) with t small. - the aggregated time binned features about each event and its intensity.

 The data we need: - the observation of consumption size and moving